 Searching was far more laborious and in many cases would not even have even taken place before the creation of the search engine.

 Index cards were first popularized by Carl Linnaeus to classify more than 12,000 species of plants and animals.
 In the years following his idea, libraries began to rely on them to index their collections.

-Eventually, libraries settled on the Dewey Decimal System which organized all books by subject, author and title – one which is still in place across libraries today.
+Eventually, libraries settled on the Dewey Decimal System, which organized all books by subject, author and title – still in place across libraries today.

 With the invention of the internet came the first example of what we are familiar with today.
 But it was not Google, Yahoo or even Ask Jeeves which were the first to introduce a whole new concept to us.

 Archie was written in 1990 by Alan Emtage and indexed all the file lists of as many public FTP servers as possible to allow users to find and download publicly available files.

 While it was not on a par with the search technology available today, it was indeed better than the alternative – word of mouth.